Brassica Website Rebuild

 Band websites focused on two main messages – Band Identity and Merchandising.
 Some bands used to site to introduce new fans by showing more imagery and descriptions.
 Other bands, generally ones with a more established fan base, put merchandise and ticket sales at the top of the page before explaining who they were and what they were about.

 After reviewing similar band and artist sites for content, the findings were similar.
-The primary goal of the sites were to either sell merchandise, or promote the band identity, particularly because these artist perform outside the most common musical genres.
+The primary goals of the sites were to either sell merchandise, or promote the band identity, particularly because these artist perform outside the most common musical genres.
 Most sites also had the goals of broadcasting tour dates, and direct asks for money via tip jars or Patreon.
 They all provided prominent CTAs to direct viewers to their social media platforms.

 In the last decade, sales and marketing in the music industry has moved from individual websites to social media and streaming services.
 Maintaining a private site can be expensive and time consuming without a guarantee of enough traffic to validate the effort.
 It was interesting with this project to research the most fundamental question: Why?
 Why does a band still need a website?